 Every Canadian 18 years or older should open a TFSA and try to save the annual contribution limit, which varies yearly.
 For 2022, the annual contribution limit is $6,000.
 Canadians who were at least 18 years of age in 2009 can have up to $81,500 total in a TFSA.
 Like RRSPs, any unused TFSA contribution room carries forward into future years.
-So, if you haven’t been able to max out your room each year, there is still time to catch up in future years.
+So, if you haven’t been able to max out your room each year, there is still time to catch up in the coming years.

-Many people use their TFSA for safe investments and short term, emergency fund-like savings.
-That’s perfectly fine but know that you can use your TFSA as a retirement savings plan as well.
-Inside you can hold a myriad of investments, including stocks, mutual funds, and ETF investing.
+Many people use their TFSA for safe investments and short-term, emergency fund-like savings.
+That’s perfectly fine, but know that you can also use your TFSA as a retirement savings plan.
+Inside, you can hold a myriad of investments, including stocks, mutual funds, and ETF investing.

 Remember, no tax deduction for a TFSA contribution, but you won’t be taxed on any gains inside your TFSA or pay taxes when you withdraw the money later.

 Non-Registered Accounts for Retirement Savings

-Once you’ve maxed-out both your RRSP and TFSA accounts, it’s time to look at opening a non-registered investment account and using it to save for retirement.
-You can open a non-registered account at any discount brokerage (our favourite for the DIY investor is Questrade), fund it from your chequing account, and start trading stocks or ETFs.
+Once you’ve maxed out your RRSP and TFSA accounts, it’s time to look at opening a non-registered investment account and using it to save for retirement.
+You can open a non-registered account at any discount brokerage, fund it from your chequing account, and start trading stocks or ETFs.

-Note that you will not receive a tax deduction for a contribution to a non-registered RSP, so plan accordingly.
+Note that you will not receive a tax deduction for contributing to a non-registered RSP, so plan accordingly.
 There can be favourable tax treatment inside, such as capital gains, capital losses, and the dividend tax credit.

 Yes, many Canadians invest in blue-chip dividend-paying stocks inside their non-registered investment account, specifically to take advantage of the dividend tax credit, which taxes dividends more favourably.

 RPPs for Retirement Savings

-While defined benefit pensions are declining, defined contribution plans are on the rise.
-Like RRSPs, both plans offer tax breaks for contributions and they will affect your RRSP deduction limit.
+While defined benefit pensions are declining, defined contribution plans are rising.
+Like RRSPs, both plans offer tax breaks for contributions, and they will affect your RRSP deduction limit.

-I work in the public sector and pay into a defined benefit plan.
-My pension contributions lower my net income for tax purposes but also reduce my available RRSP contribution room to around $3,600 per year rather than 18% of my salary.
+I used to work in the public sector and pay into a defined benefit plan.
+My pension contributions lower my net income for tax purposes and reduce my available RRSP contribution room to around $3,600 per year rather than 18% of my salary.